how to handle Exceptions (Errors) in programs

 the test passes

-• I want the function to raise an Exception when it is called, I add assertRaises to the test in test_exceptions.py
+• I want the function to raise Exception when it is called, I add assertRaises to the test in test_exceptions.py

 42 def test_catching_exceptions_w_messages(self):